 Whilst there are many proposed positives of working from home including, saving time and money on the daily commute, making balancing home and work life more manageable as well as losing those distracting colleagues or noisy environments, a study published within the Quarterly Journal of Economics found that these benefits may not always outweigh the negatives.

 Employees working at Chinese travel agent Ctrip were offered the choice to work from home over a nine month period and despite reporting higher levels of work satisfaction when working in their home environment, over half of the 250 employees chose to come back to working in the office once the research was complete; many attributing loneliness as a major reason for this decision.

-Considering the many positive outcomes of working within the office, it may be the right time to give your home back that spare room and find yourself a spot within a professional business centre.
+Considering the many positive outcomes of working within serviced office space in London, it may be the right time to give your home back that spare room and find yourself a spot within a professional business centre.
 It may be the only way to stay both productive and personable.

 Londonoffices.com are specialists in London office space, providing a free, personal service for companies seeking a London based home for their business.
 Call us on 020 7166 7981 to make the move into a serviced office space in London today.